 To blog or not to blog….

-When I decided my old website needed a face lift, I heard–and read–tons of advice: “You need to be blogging, not just writing a newsletter.”
+Years ago when I decided my old website needed a face lift, I heard–and read–tons of advice: “You need to be blogging, not just writing a newsletter.”
 Why?
 I questioned peers and studied the words of experienced bloggers and thought, “Does the world really need one more blog?
-I mean, who cares?
+Who really cares?
 And why?
 Who wants to read my private thoughts and opinions, anyway?
 And with my schedule, would it be blogging or bogging?

 What Is Blogging?

 What is blogging anyway?
-If you’re new, you can find plenty of generic introductions to blogging, like this one from WordPress, Daniel Scocco’s post at Dailyblogtips.com, or any of Michael Hyatt’s posts such as “How to Start a Blog.”
-An article called ”Christian Blog Evangelism” shares some “how-to’s” while encouraging Christians to write blogs from a Christian worldview.
+If you’re new, you can find plenty of generic introductions to blogging, like this one from WordPress, and Daniel Scocco’s post at Dailyblogtips.com.

 Why Start a Blog?